 With the PPA complete, we will now put together the Closing B/S – which is not necessary for this particular LBO modeling test but should still serve as good practice.
-It takes no more than a few minutes to complete and it is an opportunity to check your work.
+It takes no more than a few minutes to complete, and it is an opportunity to check your work.

 Unlike our Standard LBO where we build out a full 3-statement model – you do not get many chances to check your work so you may find this beneficial even if it is not necessary.

-For example, if you double-counted the Cash to B/S in the Sources & Uses table, the ending balance sheet should not balance and you will be able to fix your mistake immediately.
+For example, if you double-counted the Cash to B/S in the Sources & Uses table, the ending balance sheet should not balance, and you will be able to fix your mistake immediately.
 While we do have a “Check” for the Sources & Uses table, it is not that useful because there is an equity “plug” that makes the two sides balance.
-You would have to make an absurd mistake in the S&U schedule for it to not balance.
+You would have to make an absurd mistake in the S&U schedule for it not to balance.

-As we can see, the calculated pro forma goodwill post-adjustments comes out to $3,504mm and flows into the Closing B/S and the existing goodwill is wiped out to prevent double-counting.
+As we can see, the calculated pro forma goodwill post-adjustments comes out to $3,504mm and flows into the Closing B/S, and the existing goodwill is wiped out to prevent double-counting.

-For the rest of the assets side, Cash to B/S is a positive debit of $25mm and the existing cash balance is wiped out.
+For the rest of the assets side, Cash to B/S is a positive debit of $25mm, and the existing cash balance is wiped out.
 But rather than being wiped out to go to the seller as it would in a CFDF deal, the amount was used for the refinancing of the existing pre-LBO debt.

 Next, we see the $100mm write-up of PP&E and the closing intangible assets balance of $387mm as we calculated in the PPA.

 Liabilities & Equity Side